 The seminar is to be taken concurrently with the clinical practice and will meet for two hours once a week.
 This seminar provides elementary teacher candidates with the opportunity to develop the necessary skills for teachers and explore and process issues directly related to teaching.
 The seminar will also include time to complete certain required projects such as the teacher work sample, the portfolio, and generally enhance the skills for job seeking.
 Prerequisite: Admission into the Teacher Education Program and approval of the Teacher Education Committee.
-All professional education coursework must be completed.
 Corequisite: EDEL 4610